dhellmann/pymotw-3/source/asyncio/synchronization.rst

-An :class:`asyncio.Event` is based on :class:`threading.Event`, and is used to allow multiple consumers to wait for something to happen without looking for a specific value to be associated with the event.
+An :class:`asyncio.Event` is based on :class:`threading.Event`, and is used to allow multiple consumers to wait for something to happen without looking for a specific value to be associated with the notification.

 .. include:: asyncio_event.py
    :literal: